 In order to better understand the “average session duration” for the traffic, for example, coming in from “Google organic search”, we need to further segment this traffic source:

 This is the “Channels” report which you can find in Google Analytics under the “Acquisition” drop-down in the left side navigation menu.
 In this example, I have already clicked “Organic Search” and also chosen “Source” as the Primary Dimension (the default is “Keyword”).

 The report displays all the traffic sources (search engines) that are sending organic search traffic to our websites.
 The majority (93%) of our organic search traffic is coming in via Google, so it would be useful to further explore the “average session duration” for this traffic source.

 Staying with the “Channels” report, select “city” as a secondary dimension:

 We can now see the average session duration for Google organic search traffic, for each of the cities where these visitors reside.
-Let’s suppose we are planning a city-specific campaign (e.g. recruitment). and we want to understand the on-site behaviour of visitors from Trondheim before targeting this location with PPC and other marketing activities.
-The “average session duration” for these visitors will provide a valuable insight into how we should plan and execute our campaign(s).
+Let’s suppose we are planning a city-specific campaign, for example recruitment, and we want to understand the on-site behaviour of visitors from Trondheim before targeting this location with PPC and other marketing activities.
+The “average session duration” for these visitors will provide a valuable insight into how we should plan and execute our campaigns.

-The next step then is to create a custom advanced segment (a topic that I will cover in a later blog post) which reports only the Google organic search traffic from Trondheim, and apply this to the “Session Duration” report (found under Audience > Behavior > Engagement):
+The next step then is to create a custom advanced segment which reports only the Google organic search traffic from Trondheim, and apply this to the “Session Duration” report (found under Audience > Behavior > Engagement):